-All pupils study Biology, Chemistry, Digital Literacy, English, a modern language (either French, German or Spanish), Geography, History, Mathematics, Physics and Religious Studies.
+All pupils study Biology, Chemistry, English, a modern language (either French or Spanish), Geography, History, Mathematics, Physics and Religious Studies.
 In addition, a pupil will choose either Latin or Classical Civilisation as well as choosing three from the following five options: Art, Design, Drama, French (as a second language), Music.

 The Lower School and GCSE

 Our aim at Cranleigh is to work within the spirit of the National Curriculum, but to offer more, taking full advantage of our independence and the extra time available to a boarding school.

 We retain a very broad curriculum in the first three years so that few options are ruled out before A Level choices are made in the Upper Fifth year.
 English, Maths, Science and a Modern Foreign Language are taught as core subjects.
 There is an options system in the Lower Fifth and Upper Fifth Forms, which enables a pupil to take between nine and 10 GCSE subjects before moving on to A Levels in the Sixth Form.
 In Science, pupils can complete either two or three full GCSEs within the option system.
 Fuller details are given below.
 It is a manageable, though demanding, workload over a range of subjects wide enough to satisfy universities and future employers.

 Brief descriptions of GCSE courses are given under subject headings.
 All courses are sufficiently rigorous to provide adequate preparation for Sixth Form work.
 For Sixth Form entry, we expect our pupils to achieve a grade 4 in Maths and English Language and a total of six “Cranleigh points” from their GCSEs as a whole.
 For this purpose grades 9, 8 and 7 count as two “points” and a grade 6 as one “point”.